 Ian joined the department in 2013.
-His teaching & writing’s about stateside literature & cultures from the 19th to the 21st century; transnational modernisms; race, gender, sexuality, & capital; mass incarceration; pedagogy & institutions of learning; and critical theory & cultural politics.
+His teaching and writing is about US literature and cultures from the 19th to the 21st centuries; transnational modernisms; race, gender, sexuality, and capital; queer theory and literature; affect studies; mass incarceration; and educational practices and institutions.

 Ian’s been teaching composition and literary critical courses with the Prison Teaching Initiative since 2014.
-He’s also precepted for Princeton introductory classes on things like reading fiction & gender & sexuality studies.
-He spent a year & a bit as a University Administrative Fellow, serving as PTI’s Humanities Personnel Coordinator.
-He’s an encoder for the digital humanities project Mapping Expatriate Paris: The Shakespeare and Company Lending Library Project.
-Ian’s also co-directed the 20th-Century Colloquium.
+He’s precepted for Princeton classes on things like reading fiction; gender and sexuality studies; US American cinema; and children’s literature.
+He spent the 2016-17 academic year as a University Administrative Fellow, serving as PTI’s Humanities Personnel Coordinator; and he was PTI’s Graduate Tutoring Coordinator for the 2018-19 academic year; and he is a 2019-2020 PTI Bain-Swiggett fellow.
+He is also a senior researcher for the digital humanities Shakespeare and Company Project and has co-directed the 20th-Century Colloquium.